 Russell Westbrook is a pro basketball player for the NBA’s Oklahoma City Thunder.
 A seven-time NBA All-Star and two-time NBA All-Star Game Most Valuable Player, Westbrook has represented the United States national team twice, winning gold in the 2010 FIBA World Championship and in the 2012 Olympics.
 He was selected for the NBA 2008 Draft as the fourth overall pick by the Seattle Supersonics.
 However, just six days later, he was relocated to Oklahoma City where he currently plays point guard for the team.
 The 29-year-old athlete (born November 12, 1988) attended Luezinger High School, playing the point guard position despite his height of just 5’ 8”.
 Westbrook eventually grew to be 6’ 3” and started playing on the school’s varsity team during his junior year.
 He received little attention from the top basketball programs until head coach Ben Howland of the UCLA Bruins offered Westbrook a scholarship to play for the team.
-Westbrook, whose favorite subject is reportedly math, was originally inclined towards Stanford85 and his academic record of a 3.9 GPA was strong enough to be accepted by the University.
-However, Stanford85 never recruited him for basketball and Westbrook decided to accept Coach Howland’s offer and attend the University of California, Los Angeles79.
+Westbrook, whose favorite subject is reportedly math, was originally inclined towards Stanford and his academic record of a 3.9 GPA was strong enough to be accepted by the University.
+However, Stanford never recruited him for basketball and Westbrook decided to accept Coach Howland’s offer and attend the University of California, Los Angeles.

 Image Source: USA Today

 6. Tyler Zeller